-So first of all we probably need to clarify something when it comes to writing any kind of review on Pinnacle Studio 20.
+So first of all we probably need to clarify something when it comes to writing any Pinnacle Studio 21 review.

 This is a big program, and by that I don’t mean that it is some ridiculously big download or occupies vast regions of your hard drive.